ebsvia-lu/Learning-Style-Website/README.md

 My project will be based on a Student productivity focused website with several features.
 Students will have to create a profile.
-It is written in Javascript, HMTL, CSs and C# and makes sure of ASP.NET MVC Pattern The features are:
+It is written in Javascript, HMTL, CSs and C# and makes sure of ASP.NET MVC Pattern Microsoft sql server management studio is used to store the database The features are:

 1 Calendar- Being able to input lectures, meetings and extra curriculum activities into a Calendar and set notification reminders.
 This will help Students stay organised with commitments.